ncw/cwtool/README.md

 ## ncwtester

-This measure and keep track of your morse code learning progress.
+This measures and keep track of your morse code learning progress.

 It sends morse characters for you to receive and times how quickly you receive each one.